Via de la Plata (The Silver Route)

 27 stages | 689 km

-Its starting point is the city of Seville, from where the pilgrims begin a long journey that crosses the Iberian Peninsula from north to south.
+Starting from the vibrant city of Seville, Via de la Plata offers a unique journey crossing the Iberian Peninsula from north to south.
 An itinerary that runs through Andalusian lands, crossing important towns such as Castilblanco de los Arroyos or Almadén de la Plata, to fully immerse in Extremadura lands and in a typical landscape of pasture, discovering to the walkers important towns such as Zafra, Mérida, or Cáceres.
 Already in Castilla y León, the Vía de la Plata crosses the province of Salamanca until it reaches Zamora.

-Our trips from the Via de la Plata to Santiago
+Via de la Plata Routes

 Vía de la Plata Information

-Where to start the Via de la Plata?
+Where to start Via de la Plata?

 From Seville